 Empiricism refers to using to analyze the world.

 A) data

 B) beliefs

 C) traditions

 D) value judgments

 Answer: A

 Difficulty: Easy

+AACSB: Analytical Thinking

 Topic: The Scientific Method

-2) Scientific method refers to the process by which economists and other scientists: A) collect data for further use in research.
-B) develop models of the world and test those models with data.
-C) develop models to explain the past but not to predict the future.
-D) plot graphs to illustrate relationships between different economic variables.
-Answer: B Difficulty: Easy Topic: The Scientific Method
+2) The scientific method refers to the process by which economists and other scientists .

+A) collect data for further use in research

+B) develop models of the world and test those models with data

+C) develop models to explain the past but not to predict the future

+D) plot graphs to illustrate relationships between different economic variables

+Answer: B

+Difficulty: Easy

+AACSB: Analytical Thinking

+Topic: The Scientific Method

 3) Which of the following statements is true?
 A) Models that economists use are perfect replicas of reality.
 B) The scientific method used by economists is based on idealism and not empiricism.
-C) Models help economists to explain the past, but do not help in predicting the future.
+C) Models help economists explain the past but do not help predict the future.
 D) Testing with data enables economists to distinguish between good models and bad models.
-Answer: D Difficulty: Easy Topic: Models and Data 4) Which of the following is a feature of the scientific method?
+Answer: D Difficulty: Easy AACSB: Analytical Thinking Topic: Models and Data

+4) Which of the following is a feature of the scientific method?
 A) The scientific method is not based on data, statistics, or measurements.
 B) The scientific method allows improvisation and correction of inconsistent models.
 C) The scientific method enables the creation of perfectly accurate models of the real world.
 D) The scientific method is used only for studying topics related to economics.
-Answer: B Difficulty: Easy Topic: Models and Data
+Answer: B Difficulty: Easy AACSB: Analytical Thinking Topic: Models and Data

-5) Which of the following statements is true of the scientific method?
+1 Copyright © 2018 Pearson Education, Inc. 5) Which of the following statements is true of the scientific method?